-Children are having more screen time because home-schooling requires online engagement.
-Then, when they want to relax they turn to their gadgets.
+Children are having more screen time.
+During lockdown home-schooling required online engagement.
+Now, even when they want to relax they turn to their gadgets.
 It’s understandable as a parent/carer you will feel torn.
 I know I am.
 Hubby and I still don’t have family nearby and my children’s interactions with their friends have also moved online.
 We try to maintain a level of discipline and structure based on where they mentally, although some things are not debatable.

 Have a sleep routine

 “Creating a set pattern each night to help your child to sleep more easily will help to support their overall wellbeing.
 A routine that includes activities, such as a warm bath, listening to music, reading a bedtime story or deep breathing techniques can help your child to wind down at the end of the day.”

 My own kids still enjoy story time.
 Sometimes we cuddle up and read them a story.
 Other times, it’s lights out and I’ll tuck them into bed and they will listen (not watch) to their favourite story online.
 When the story is over the sound is shut down.
 If they have had a trying I’ll put a few drops of lavender essential oil or pillow spray on their duvet.